Open source attachment protection & concurrent-edit prevention for Confluence Cloud. Seal files, detect violations, auto-revert changes.

 If a sealed embed is removed from the page body, it is surgically re-inserted at its original position without reverting other page changes.

 When you need to edit a file that's currently sealed by someone else, click Watch.
-You'll receive an email notification the moment the seal is released — whether manually, by expiry, or by steward override.
+Sentinel Vault posts a Confluence comment that @mentions you the moment the seal is released — whether manually, by expiry, or by steward override.
+Confluence emails you according to your personal notification preferences.

 Full attachment lifecycle management.
 Each capability is controlled by a separate administrator toggle.